tjparnell/biotoolbox/docs/AdvancedInstallation.md

 main [Perl](https://www.perl.org) site, there are easier ways.

 An alternate package manager may be used to install a Perl version in a generally available location.
-For example, MacOS users can easily install a functional Perl (particularly on the latest Mojave release) using [Homebrew](https://brew.sh).
+For example, MacOS users can easily install a modern Perl using [Homebrew](https://brew.sh).
 Similarly, Linux (and evidently Microsoft Windows Subsystem for Linux) users can use [Linuxbrew](http://linuxbrew.sh).
 These typically install the latest production release, currently `5.28`, with a single command.

 To install a Perl in your home directory (or other location) with a simple, but powerful, tool, use the excellent [PerlBrew](https://perlbrew.pl).
 This tool can painlessly compile,